DonghaoWu/MERN-Template-V2/README-FOLDER/Forget&Reset(part5).md

 <img src="../assets/227.png" width=90%>
 </p>

-- Copy the url, ask for reset api put request, with a new password in body(which length is 3).
+- Copy the url, send a reset api PUT request, with a new password in body(which length is 3), catch error.
 <p align="center">
 <img src="../assets/224.png" width=90%>
 </p>